High-Efficiency spin-Seebeck Diode in an $\alpha'$-Borophene FM/Normal/FM Nanoribbon Junction: THEORETICAL MODEL

-where $H_C, H_L$ and $H_R$ are the Hamiltonian of the scattering area (channel), the left and right FM electrodes, respectively.
-The tight-binding Hamiltonian of each parts (channel, left and right electrodes) is represented as:
+We consider a zigzag $\alpha'$-BNR-based FM/Normal/FM junction, consisting of a central channel connected to two semi-infinite leads as shown in Fig.~\ref{Fig1}.
+Magnetization in the leads is induced by the proximity effect arising from a ferromagnetic insulator (such as EuO \cite{swartz2012integration}) deposited on their surface.
+The magnetization orientations in both electrodes are assumed to be identical and aligned along the z-axis (i.e., $M_R=M_L=M_z$).
+The total Hamiltonian of the system, $H_T$, can be written as

-where $t$ in the first term is the hopping energy between the nearest-neighbor (NN) sites.
-Also ${\langle{i,j}\rangle}$ expresses the sum over NN hopping sites, $c_{i\alpha}^{\dagger}$ and $c_{i\alpha}$ stand for the creation and annihilation operators, which creates and annihilates an electron at site $i$ with spin $\alpha$, respectively.
+where $H_C, H_L$ and $H_R$ are the Hamiltonians of the scattering region (channel), the left and right FM leads, respectively.
+The TB Hamiltonian for each part of the system (channel, left and right electrode) is expressed as

-The hopping parameters \textit{$t_1$} (between the two atoms of the adjacent sides of the hexagonal, atom 1 to 2), \textit{$t_2$}(between the central atom with each corner atom, atom 1 to 8), and \textit{$t_3$} (between the two atoms on the hollow hexagon's sides, atom 1 to 4) is shown in Fig.~\ref{Fig1}.
+where $t_{ij}$ in the first term denotes the hopping energy between the nearest-neighbor (NN) sites.
+The notation ${\langle{i,j}\rangle}$ represents the sumation over NN hopping pairs.
+The operators $c_{i\alpha}^{\dagger}$ and $c_{i\alpha}$ are the creation and annihilation operators, respectively, which create and annihilate an electron with spin $\alpha$ at site $i$.
+The hopping parameters \textit{$t_1$} (between the two atoms of the adjacent sides of the hexagonal, atom 1 to 2), \textit{$t_2$}(between the central atom with each corner atom, atom 1 to 8), and \textit{$t_3$} (between the two atoms on the hollow hexagon's sides, atom 1 to 4) are shown in Fig.~\ref{Fig1}.
 The second term denotes the on-site energy ${\varepsilon_{i}}$.
 There are two different types of on-site energy where ${\varepsilon_{1}}$ and ${\varepsilon_{2}}$ are the on-site energy of fivefold (five-bonding) (1 and 2) and sixfold(six-bonding) atoms (7 and 8), respectively.
+The hopping and on-site energy parameters, calculated by fitting to first-principles results, are summarized as ~\cite{zhang2021semiconducting}\\[8pt] $ t_{1}=2.55$ eV, \: $ t_{2} = 2.05$ eV, \: $ t_{3}= 2.19$ eV, \: \\[8pt] $\varepsilon_{1} = -1.90$ eV, \:\: $ \varepsilon_{2} = -2.65$ eV.
+(4) \\[8pt] The final term in Eq.~\ref{Eq.3} describes an exchange field with magnitude $M_z$, generated by the proximity effect of ferromagnetic materials on the leads~\cite{bishnoi2013spin}.
+Moreover, $\sigma_{z}$ is the z-component of the Pauli matrices.
+Notice that spin-orbit interactions are generally weak in light-element materials; therefore, they are negligible in boron-based systems.